kid-c-plus/badbackend/README.md

 # BAD BACKEND
 ### <span style="color: blue">(it's good, actually)</span>

 Modular, extensible API framework & deployment-ready implementation for Icecast radio station content additions, such as comments, show themes, and more.
+Currently under development.

-## Installation
+## Installation (when ready)

 - Download into an appropriate directory such as `/var/www/` if you're using Apache: